AdobeDocs/experience-manager-65.en/help/sites-developing/customizing-content-fragments.md

   * Templates define the (basic, text-only) structure of a content fragment when it is created.
   * The template is copied to the fragment when it is created; so further changes to the template will not be reflected in existing fragments.
   * Functions to add new variations, etc., have to update the fragment accordingly.
-  * [Content fragment templates](/help/sites-developing/content-fragment-templates.md) operate in a different manner to that of other templating mechanisms within the AEM ecosystem (e.g. page templates, etc.).
+  * [Content fragment templates](/help/sites-developing/content-fragment-templates.md) operate in a different manner to that of other templating mechanisms within the AEM ecosystem (for example, page templates, etc.).
 Therefore they should be considered separately.
   * When based on a template the MIME type of the content is managed on the actual content; this means that each element and variation can have a different MIME type.

 ### Integration with Assets {#integration-with-assets}